avinashsharma080/RESTFUL_API_APP/Readme.md

 # Blog-App #

-Always wanted to write good blogs.
-Well here is a place to share blogs, videos and much more.
+ This app provides a place to share blogs, videos and much more for those who want to share good blogs.

 Based on Node.js with MongoDb as database.
 The CSS framework used is Semantic-UI